article | January 2, 2017

 The goal of today’s article is to make marketing scientific.
 Proving a marketing budget ROI is a priority as marketing leaders guide your teams to shift from art to science.
-As a guide to the discussion, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the marketing operations phase described on page 248 – 251 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Marketing ROI calculations are often met with skepticism by the executive team.
 Simple ROI calculations based on lead source don’t inspire confidence.
 First and last touch attribution only shed light on part of the story.
 These one-dimensional views over-emphasize the value of the clicked action.
 Most ROI approaches under-report broader campaign efforts to drive the action over time.